The basic principles to guide our endeavor are transparency, accountability, effectiveness and sustainability.

 Senior IT Manager, Western Digital Corporation

-Thu-Le Doan immigrated to the USA in 1968.
+Thu-Le Doan has been in the US since 1968.
 She serves on Board Development & Fundraising Committees.
-She co-founded Vietnamese American Scholarship Fund (VASF) and the Center for the Encouragement of Self-Reliance (CESR) VASF, immigrated to USA in 1968.
-She is a trustee of the Vietnamese American Scholarship Fund (VASF) since 1988 and the Center for the Encouragement of Self-Reliance (CESR) since 1997.
-Over more than 20 years, VASF has built many schools and awarded several thousand scholarships and scholar’s grants both inside and outside Vietnam.
-CESR and VASF have provided matching grants to many Vietnamese American NGOs (VA NGO) to provide clean water, to build schools and toilet facilities, and to provide orthopedic and cataract surgeries.
-Since 1999 CESR has operated Trung Tâm Khuyến Khích Tự Lập (TTKKTL) in Hue with which to provide scholarships and warm clothes to thousands of children, to build kindergarten schools, to assist flood victims, and to provide micro-loans to more than 20,000 families in over 35 communities.
-Currently TTKKTL collaborates with local communities to build restroom facilities at marketplaces and commits to Swim to Survive training to 10,000 children over the next 10 years to reduce cases of drowning in Hue’s perennial floods.
-CESR also providing funding for capacity building and Counter-Trafficking Challenge Grant (CTCG) to many VA NGOs.
+She co-founded Vietnamese American Scholarship Fund (VASF) in 1988 and the Center for the Encouragement of Self-Reliance (CESR) VASF in 1997.
+Over more than 20 years, VASF has built many schools and awarded scholarships and scholar’s grants both inside and outside Vietnam.
+CESR and VASF have provided matching grants to hundreds of Vietnamese American NGOs (VA NGO).
+CESR also provided funding for capacity building and Counter-Trafficking Challenge Grant (CTCG) to many VA NGOs.
+Since 1999 CESR has sponsored Trung Tâm Khuyến Khích Tự Lập (TTKKTL) in Hue with which to provide scholarships and warm clothes to thousands of children, to build kindergarten schools, to assist flood victims, and to provide micro-loans to more than 20,000 families in over 35 communities.
+Under her chairmanship, TTKKTL collaborated with local communities to build restroom facilities at marketplaces and committed to Swim to Survive training to thousands of children to reduce cases of drowning in Hue’s perennial floods.
 The United Nations conferred to TTKKTL the UN Habitat – Civil Society Innovation Award in 2008.
+She was also actively involved in her own community in Tennessee, past board members of the Court Appointed Special Advocated (CASA) of Anderson County; American Youth Soccer Club, Region 390; Oak Ridge Community Playhouse; and Oak Ridge’s YWCA.
 Ms. Thu-Le Doan holds a Bachelor degree in Sociology from Rutgers University.
-She is a Chairman of the Board of PAI Corporation in Tennessee since 1983.
+She is a Chairman of the Board of PAI Corporation in Tennessee since 1983..

 Quynh Kieu, MD, serves on Board Development (Chair), Membership, & Program Committees.
 She is President/Chair/Founder Project Vietnam Foundation, is a pediatrician and has lifelong advocated for children.
 She has held various leadership positions at the Orange County Medical Association, California Medical Association, and the American Academy of Pediatrics AAP.
 Quynh and Chan Kieu founded Project Vietnam in 1996 as an international project of the AAP.
 It has brought thousands of volunteers through 2 medical mission trips annually to serve rural areas -32 provinces to date-, providing surgical repairs for children with facial deformities and eye defects, primary care services at remote clinics and schools, and medical training for healthcare personnel.
 The flagship project is the Newborn Care Initiative which has updated national guidelines for Newborn Health and brought a Neonatal Resuscitation Training to 85% of the provinces in Vietnam.
 Project Vietnam Foundation has received copyrights from the AAP for multiple training programs in Neonatal care, Disaster management, and the Pediatric First Aid for caregivers.
 PVNF is the lead organization for the Health Education Initiative of VA-NGO Network.